mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 _Example:_ `title_separator: "|"` would produce page titles like `Sample Page | My Awesome Site`.

 **Note:** Long site titles have been known to break the masthead layout.
-Avoid adding a long "tagline" to the title prevent this from happening eg. `My Awesome Site is the Best Because I Say So".
+Avoid adding a long "tagline" to the title prevent this from happening eg. `My Awesome Site is the Best Because I Say So`.
 {: .notice--warning}

 ### Site subtitle